Copyright © 2000 Sarah Phillips Sarah Phillips, Inc. All rights reserved.

 DAIRY: Cream, once reduced, gives sauces a rich texture and flavor as it thickens them, but it's high in fat.
 To make a low-fat cream sauce, use evaporated milk mixed with a starch thickener.
 Yogurt is a popular soup thickener in Eastern Europe and the Middle East.

 EGGS: Egg yolks make wonderful thickeners--imparting both a rich flavor and velvety smooth texture.
 You can't just whisk them into a simmering sauce--they'd curdle on contact.
 Instead, you need to "temper" them by adding some of the hot liquid to the egg yolks, whisking the mixture together, and then adding it to the sauce.
-To prevent the yolks from coagulating, you need to keep the sauce below 190 degrees F, although this rule can be broken if the sauce has a lot of flour in it.
 Finally, never cook sauces with egg yolks in aluminum pans or they'll turn gray.

 Gelatin commonly found in grocery stores is pure protein derived from animals, but there are other forms of gelatin to fit all types of diet restrictions, including vegetarian and kosher.